runpod/docs/docs/tutorials/pods/run-ollama.md

 5. Select **Set Overrides**, **Continue**, then **Deploy**.

 This setting configures Ollama to listen on all network interfaces, enabling external access through the exposed port.
 For detailed instructions on setting environment variables, refer to the [Ollama FAQ documentation](https://github.com/ollama/ollama/blob/main/docs/faq.md#setting-environment-variables-on-linux).

 Once the Pod is up and running, you'll have access to a terminal within the RunPod interface.

 ## Step 2: Install Ollama

+Now that your Pod is running, you can login to the web terminal.
+The web terminal is a powerful way to interact with your Pod.

 1. Select **Connect** and choose **Start Web Terminal**.
 2. Make note of the **Username** and **Password**, then select **Connect to Web Terminal**.